Sargon II: Urartu–Assyria War

 Sargon left the Assyrian capital of Nimrud in July 714.
 Rejecting the shortest route through the Kel-i-šin pass, Sargon marched his army through the valleys of the Great and Little Zab for three days before halting near Mount Kullar (the location of which remains unidentified).
 There Sargon chose a longer route through Kermanshah, probably since he knew the Urartians anticipated him attacking through the pass.
 The longer route delayed the Assyrians with mountains and greater distance.
 The campaign had to be completed before October, when the mountain passes would become blocked by snow.
 This meant that conquest, if that had been the intention, would not be possible.

 Sargon reached Gilzanu, near Lake Urmia, and made camp.
 The Urartian forces regrouped and built new fortifications west and south of Lake Urmia.
 Though Sargon's forces had been granted supplies and water by his vassals in Media, his troops were exhausted and nearly mutinous.
 When Rusa arrived, the Assyrian army refused to fight.
 Sargon assembled his bodyguards and led them in a near-suicidal charge against the nearest wing of the Urartian forces.
 Sargon's army followed him, defeated the Urartians, and chased them west, far past Lake Urmia.
 Rusa abandoned his forces and fled into the mountains.

 On their way home, the Assyrians destroyed the Gerdesorah and captured and plundered Musasir after the local governor, king Urzana, refused to welcome Sargon.
 An enormous quantity of spoils were carried back to Assyria.
-Urzana was forgiven and allowed to continue to govern Musasair as an Assyrian vassal.
+Urzana was forgiven and allowed to continue to govern Musasir as an Assyrian vassal.
 Though Urartu remained powerful and Rusa retook Musasir, the 714 campaign put an end to direct confrontations between Urartu and Assyria for the rest of Sargon's reign.
 Sargon considered the campaign one of the major events of his reign.
 It was described in exceptional detail in his inscriptions and several of the reliefs in his palace were decorated with representations of the sack of Musasir.